Anemia in pregnancy: Diagnosis

 The most useful test with which to render a diagnosis of anemia is a low RBC count, however hemoglobin and hematocrit values are most commonly used in making the initial diagnosis of anemia.
 Testing involved in diagnosing anemia in pregnant women must be tailored to each individual patient.
 Suggested tests include: hemoglobin and hematocrit (ratio of red blood cells to the total blood volume), mean corpuscular volume (MCV), mean corpuscular hemoglobin (MCH), erythrocyte count (number of red blood cells in the blood), red cell distribution width (RDW), reticulocyte count, and a peripheral smear to assess red blood cell morphology.
 If iron deficiency is suspected, additional tests such as: serum iron, total iron-binding capacity (TIBC), transferrin saturation, and plasma or serum ferritin may be warranted.
-It is important to note that references ranges for these values are often not the same for pregnant women.
+Reference ranges for these values are often not the same for pregnant women.
 Additionally, laboratory values for pregnancy often change throughout the duration of a woman's gestation.
 For example, the reference values for what level of hemoglobin is considered anemic varies in each trimester of pregnancy.